- 33% response rate

-I know live and work in Berlin, my hometown, but am cirrently roadtripping through Eastern Europe with my Lada Niva.
-My final destination is Georgia where I plan on tuning around.
+I know live and work in Berlin, my hometown, but am currently roadtripping through Eastern Europe with my Lada Niva.
+My final destination is Iran, where I plan on tuning around.
 Along the way I want to spend time in nature, party in the cities and just connect with the locals wherever I can.
 Furthermore, after years of hitchhiking, I want to return the favor and take as many people as possibly with me on this trip.

 Let's connect and share stories of the old couch surfing days, or create new ones as we go!

 My name is Jaime and I'm from Germany.
 I grew up in a diverse patchwork family in Berlin and have always shown a huge interest in other cultures, people, and lifestyles.
 As soon as I turned 18, I packed my backpack and together with a friend embarked on an epic Eastern Europe trip that would seriously change my perspective on the friendliness of 'strangers'.
 For the sake of adventure, but also due to our tight budget we decided to hitchhike and use Couchsurfing as much as possible.
 I still think that because of that decision our trip turned out as it did.
 Ever since, I have maintained this mindset and method of traveling and have explored Europe, the US, and Latin America.
-Two years ago I hitchhiked alone from Seattle (USA) all the way to Panama City and used Couchsurfing in many cities.
+5 years ago I hitchhiked alone from Seattle (USA) all the way to Panama City and used Couchsurfing in many cities.